2024–25 Kerala Blasters FC season: August

 Following the 3–0 win of Punjab against Mumbai City on 11 August, the Blasters qualified for the quarter-finals of the Durand Cup for the second time in their history due their +15 goal-difference, despite having the same points as Punjab in the group table.

 On 14 August, the Blasters' youth division players: Ebindas Yesudasan and Thomas Cherian, along with Korou Singh were called up to the India under-20 football team's final 23-member squad for the 2024 SAFF U-20 Championship.

 On 23 August, the Blasters played their quarter-final match of the 2024 Durand Cup against rivals Bengaluru FC, which they lost 1–0.
 Thirty seconds into the match, the Blasters' goalkeeper Som Kumar was injured and was taken-off the pitch due to a head-on-head collision with ex-Blasters player and Bengaluru forward Jorge Pereyra Díaz.
 Following a goalless first-half, the match seemed to go towards a penalty-shootout but a last second goal by Pereyra Díaz resulted in the elimination of the Blasters, as they fell short 1–0 at regular-time resulting in their disqualification.
 The next day, the club provided a statement on the injury sustained by Som on their X handle, where they stated that he was in a stable condition after undergoing treatment for his head injury.

 On 29 August, it was heavily reported by the media that the Blasters had signed the Spanish forward Jesús Jiménez on a two-year deal.
-The next day, the Blasters officially announced the arrival of Jiménez on a two-year contract till 2026 from the Greek club OFI Crete FC.
-Jiménez arrived at the club after having taken part in OFI Crete's pre-season training for the upcoming season.
+The next day, the Blasters officially announced the arrival of Jiménez on a two-year contract till 2026 from the Greek club OFI.
+Jiménez arrived at the club after having taken part in OFI pre-season training for the upcoming season.
 Jiménez would mutually terminate his contract with OFI before joining the Blasters.

 On 31 August, following the conclusion of the 2024 Durand Cup Final, Noah Sadaoui won the Golden Boot award for topping the goal-scoring chart with 6 goal throughout the tournament.